A personal Wiki is not a vanity project — it is a living archive of who you are, what you know, and how you can contribute.

 (ii) The List of Inspirers

+Maintain a list of people who inspire you, even if imperfect.
 When you dissect what makes them remarkable, you upgrade your own operating system.

 (iii) David Rockefeller’s Rolodex